Omoda E5 Review

 Ginny Says

-“Chery wants a slice of the European pie and a car like the Omoda 5 seems like the ideal way to do it.
-But they still have a lot of work to do if they want the brand to be taken seriously among more established rivals. ”
+“Chery wants a slice of the European pie, and a car like the E5 is the ideal way to do it.
+There's work to do for the brand to be taken as a serious rival, but at this sort of price for a smart, practical car, Omoda could win buyers very quickly. ”

 Mike Says